how to avoid the flu, mercy health cincinnati

 Share

-Nobody wants to spend the holidays sick in bed, so we have some tips on how to avoid the flu.
+Nobody wants to spend the holidays sick in bed, so it’s important to take some precautions and understand how to avoid the flu.

 How the flu spreads